 A.R.
-10-23.
+10-22.
 The pitcher, catcher and batter all assume their respective positions in preparation for play.
 For no apparent reason, the pitcher steps backward off the pitcher's plate.

-RULING: Since the umpire did not grant time, the umpire should continue the 10-second count and award a ball to the batter if the count expires.
+RULING: Since the umpire did not grant time, the umpire should continue the 20-second count and award a ball to the batter if the 20 seconds expires.